South Carolina

 South Carolina ID Requirements for Voting By Mail

-Your ballot signature must be witnessed but you do not need a copy of your ID to vote by mail.
+Your ballot signature must be witnessed but you do not need to include a copy of your ID.

 Frequently Asked Questions